coding-glith/leetcode/array/wiggle_sort.md

 From leetcode [discussion](https://discuss.leetcode.com/topic/32861/3-lines-python-with-explanation-proof).

-knowing the use of python list: array[start:end:step]
+knowing the use of python list: array[from:to:step]

 ```Python
 class Solution(object):